 Kevin is the co-founder of Toys Advisors blog.
 He has a lovely family with his wife Anna, his son Tom and his daughter Jane.
 He spends most of time with his family, he learns and shares about parenting, DIY.

 Want to write for Middle Class Dad?
 Get all the info you need here: Guest Blog for Middle Class Dad!

-Have you struggled with how to discipline a child without yelling?
+Have you struggled learning how to discipline a child without hitting and yelling?

 With 3 kids, my wife and I have been there!
 How can I help?